Saturday, September 30, 2023

 German Shepherd and a Labrador Retriever

-German Shepherds are the larger of the two and are usually between 50 and 90 pounds and 22 to 26 inches tall.
+German Shepherds, being the larger of the two parent breeds, typically weigh between 50 to 90 pounds and stand at a height ranging from 22 to 26 inches.”

 German Shepherd Lab Mix puppies